overhide/pay2my.app/howto/README.md

 5.     <script src="https://cdn.jsdelivr.net/npm/pay2my.app@1.3.5/dist/pay2my.app.js"></script>
 ```

-The interesting bit on line 5 is our pulling in of the [pay2my.app](https://www.npmjs.com/package/pay2my.app) node module from a CDN.
+The interesting bit on line 5 is our pulling in of the <a target="_blank" href="https://www.npmjs.com/package/pay2my.app">pay2my.app</a> node module from a CDN.
 This module provides the w3c Web components we use for the user login widgets.